-Under current law, in order to lawfully carry a handgun in public, applicants for a permit to carry a handgun need the approval of the chief of police in the municipality where they reside and the approval of a Superior Court judge in the county where they reside.
+Under current law, in order to lawfully carry a handgun in public, applicants for a permit to carry a handgun need the approval of the chief police officer in the municipality where they reside and the approval of a Superior Court judge in the county where they reside.
 This approval is contingent upon a person submitting, along with the application, a written certification establishing justifiable need.
-The OLS estimates that the increase in estimated applications will result in a need for additional manpower to fulfill the bill's requirements.
+As the bill changes current law and there is an expectation of increased applications, the OLS estimates that the increase in estimated applications will result in a need for additional manpower to fulfill the bill's requirements.

 Specifically, the bill revises the application process for obtaining a permit to carry a handgun.
-Currently, the chief of police is required to interview the applicant and those persons providing the endorsements.
+Currently, the chief police officer is required to interview the applicant and those persons providing the endorsements.
 The bill requires an applicant to provide endorsements from four people, an increase of one additional endorsement.
-The OLS estimates that, based on the anticipated increased number of applicants and investigations, this requirement will result in an increased workload for municipal law enforcement.
-The bill does extend the time frame for the chief of police to approve or deny an application for a permit to carry a handgun from 60 to 90 days, and this extension may be helpful in meeting this deadline depending on the number of applications received at any given time
+The OLS estimates that, based on the anticipated increase in the number of applicants and investigations, this requirement will result in an increased workload for municipal law enforcement.
+The bill does extend the time frame for the chief police officer to approve or deny an application for a permit to carry a handgun from 60 to 90 days, and this extension may be helpful in meeting this deadline depending on the number of applications received at any given time.

-Further, a person who fails to display proof of liability insurance would be guilty of a disorderly persons offense.
-The bill's establishment of disorderly persons offenses will increase the workload of the municipal courts as additional defendants will be prosecuted and tried.
+Further, a person who fails to exhibit a carry permit to a law enforcement officer when stopped or detained would be guilty of a disorderly persons offense in the case of a first offense.
+The bill's establishment of this disorderly persons offense will increase the workload of the municipal courts as additional defendants will be prosecuted and tried.